danial-razi/react-abacus-simulator/README.md

 ## 🛠️ Development

 Interested in running the project locally or contributing?
-Here’s how to get started:
+Here is how to get started:

 1.  **Fork the repository** by clicking the 'Fork' button on the top right of the page.
 2.  **Clone your forked repository**: